 Students are not expected to wear masks when they are in their bedroom alone or with only their roommate, or when they are using a space that they truly share with others, such as a common in-suite study space.
 But if the only thing suitemates share is a bathroom, students should wear a mask if they enter the other bedroom space.

-Q: Are incoming students able to defer enrolling this fall and begin classes in the spring?
+Q: Are incoming students able to defer enrolling and begin classes later?

-A: Yes, incoming students are able to defer to spring semester, or even next fall, if necessary.
+A: Yes, incoming students are able to defer to next fall, if necessary.
 While we hope you will consider being a remote learner (available to all students), we understand this is not the best choice for everyone.
 If you decide to defer, please contact your admission counselor right away so we can update your status.

 Q: If classes are switched from in-person to remote during the academic year, will students receive any tuition reimbursement?